Making sure those who have served get the services they deserve.

-There are two main types of VA disability benefits: benefits extended to veterans for service-connected injuries or illnesses caused or worsened through service, and non service-connected benefits for eligible veterans who served during wartime based on age and need, also called a veterans pension.
+There are two main types of VA disability benefits – service-connected and non-service connected.
+Service-connected veterans disability benefits are granted to veterans who sustained injuries or illnesses caused or worsened through service.
+Non service-connected benefits (also called a veterans pension) are granted to eligible veterans who served during wartime and qualify based on their age and financial need.

-Compensation amounts for veterans disability claims vary and are determined by an official VA disability rating system ranging from 0-100% depending on the level and severity of the disability.
+Compensation amounts for veterans disability claims vary and are determined by an official VA disability rating system, which ranges from 0-100% depending on the level and severity of the disability.

-If a veteran is denied a disability claim, or if he or she receives an unfavorable compensation rating, an accredited VA disability lawyer can represent his or her in filing a Notice of Disagreement (NOD) to appeal the claim and work on their behalf to reach a desirable, efficient outcome.
+If a veteran is denied a disability claim, or if he or she receives an unfavorable compensation rating, an accredited veterans disability lawyer can represent him or her in filing a Notice of Disagreement (NOD) to appeal the claim and to work on his or her behalf to reach a desirable and efficient outcome.

 A C&P exam is a medical evaluation requested by the VA to help determine the severity of a veteran’s disability as it relates to his or her claim.
 The C&P exam, also called a VA claim exam, is typically conducted by a VA doctor at a VA medical center.
 After a veteran is granted disability benefits, a reexamination may periodically be requested.

 A C&P exam is a vital part of the VA disability process because the outcome can result in an increase or reduction in benefits.
-The attorneys at Singley, Gindele & Rinaldi will work to counter an unfair or unfavorable C&P exam as well as understand why a C&P reexamination is being requested and help veterans to prepare for this important exam.
+The New Jersey veterans disability lawyers at Singley, Gindele & Rinaldi have experience in working to counter an unfair or unfavorable C&P exam, and reversing an unwanted C&P reexamination request.

-What is the difference between the DRO or BVA process when appealing a veterans disability benefits claim?
+What’s the difference between the DRO or BVA process?

 When a veteran selects the DRO process, a senior member of the appeals team at VA Regional Office (a Decision Review Officer ) reviews the claim as brand new (de novo).
 This can result in the overturning of a denied claim or an adjusted compensation rating.